 The popularity of the tuna auction among tourists has led on several occasions to bans on entry to the auction and wholesale areas.
 The market is a genuine place of business and camera-laden tourists wandering around the stands can be a source of interference.

 At present public access to the wholesale market is banned until 9am (the majority of business is done between 5:00–8:00am) and access to the auction is restricted to 120 people per day.
-Registration is free and starts at 5am on a first-come-first-serve basis.
+Registration is free and starts at 5am on a first-come-first-served basis.
 The 120 successful applicants are divided into two groups of 60, which are admitted to the viewing area of the auction for 25-minutes each (5:25–5:50 and 5:50–6:15).
 In reality, people will start arriving from 3am onwards and if you want to be guaranteed a spot on the list then you should be aiming to get there by 3:45am at the latest.

 During the busiest part of the year (beginning of December until mid-January) the tuna auction is closed to tourists.
 See the official website for the latest details.
+If you do plan on making the early start you should note the location of the registration area for the auction.

 The outer market is a collection of over 300 stalls and eateries.
 It’s not all just sushi and dried fish: there are ramen stalls, shops selling Japanese tea, senbei rice crackers, and so on.
 Even if you are not an early bird and don’t make the tuna auction, the outer market is a great place for breakfast or lunch.